loicpennequin/separate-logic-from-ui-example/README.md

 - Move server side business logic to the shared packaghe to show how you could do the same thing as the front end code, for example using a graphQL or REST API instead of tRPC
 - Add tests (I know, I know :D)
+- Add animations to the react app (framer motion ? treac-transition-group ?)